Les Liaisons dangereuses (film)

 Les liaisons dangereuses (Dangerous Liaisons) is a 1959 French drama romance film loosely based on the 1782 novel by Pierre Choderlos de Laclos, set in present-day France.

 It was directed by Roger Vadim, and stars Jeanne Moreau, Gerard Phillipe, and Annette Vadim.
 It was a French/Italian co-production.
+The score was performed by Thelonious Monk.

 Synopsis

 In present-day France, Valmont and Juliette de Merteuil are a married couple who help each other have extramarital affairs.

 Juliette's latest lover, Court, breaks up with her in order to be free to pursue his plan to marry the 16-year-old Cecile.
 Seeking revenge, Juliette encourages Valmont to seduce the virginal Cecile while she holidays at the ski resort of Megève.
 Cecile is in love with a student, Danceny, but he refuses to marry her until he can support her.

 While on holiday, Valmont meets the beautiful and virtuous Marianne, originally from Denmark, who has a small child and is happily married to a young civil servant.
 He decides to pursue her as well, at first by befriending her and being completely honest as to what sort of person he is.

 Valmont succeeds in seducing the virginal Cecile by blackmailing her.
 Cecile confesses the act to Juliette who encourages her to keep seeing Valmont, and Cecile does so.

 Valmont then follows Marianne to Paris and succeeds in seducing her as well.
 Eventually Valmont genuinely falls in love with Marianne, and she prepares to leave her husband for him.
 Juliette becomes jealous and sends Marianne a telegram supposedly from Valmont, but with Valmont's reluctant consent, breaking it off with her and saying the seduction was all a game.

 Cecile tells Juliette that she is pregnant by Valmont and asks for her help in persuading Danceny to marry her.
 Instead, Juliette tells Danceny that he should not marry and plans to seduce Danceny herself.

 Valmont and Cecile tell Danceny about Juliette's duplicity.
 However, Juliette then tells him that Cecile and Valmont slept together, and Danceny strikes Valmont, accidentally killing him.
 While Danceny faces murder charges, Marianne loses her reason with the shock of Valmont's rejection of her and subsequent death.

 Valmont has written letters to Juliette throughout the film describing both their actions.
 Juliette burns the letters, but catches fire herself and is disfigured for life doing so.